tclssg/tclssg/README.md

 Tclssg is known to run on Linux, FreeBSD, OpenBSD, NetBSD, macOS, and Windows 2000/XP/7/8.x/10.

-To use it you will need Tcl 8.5 or newer, Tcllib, and SQLite version 3 bindings for Tcl installed.
+To use it you will need Tcl 8.5 or newer (Tcl 9 is supported), Tcllib, and SQLite version 3 bindings for Tcl installed.
 Tclssg can use [tidy-html5](https://www.html-tidy.org) to make HTML prettier, but it is not required.

 To install those on **Debian** or **Ubuntu** run the following command: